 Sure, some of our interactions with people require snap judgments.
 But, I’m willing to go out on a limb and say that most do not.
 We would do well in these instances to withhold judgment until we gain a fuller understanding of what is really going on.

 Think about your own life for a minute.
-If you are like me, I’m sure you’ve found yourself in situations where you have not been at your best, and have sinned in word or action and someone has called you to account, based on what you have done or said.
+It’s likely you’ve found yourself in situations where you have not been at your best, and have sinned in word or action and someone has called you to account, based on what you have done or said.
 Completely understandable!
-But, it’s likely that we do not want others to judge us based solely on one incident.
+But, it’s likely that you do not want others to judge you based solely on one incident.

-Even so, may we be people who are careful in judgment, patient, and forgiving, giving others plenty of grace when they (like so often we) don’t measure up to how we ought to live.
+Even so, may we be people who are careful in judgment, patient, and forgiving, giving others plenty of grace when they, so often like ourselves, don’t measure up to how they ought to live.
 Let’s always look to gain a better understanding of what might lie underneath the surface when we experience conflicts with others.

 1. At which relationships in your life might you need to take a deeper look in order to see the big picture of what’s going on?

 2. Have you judged another person too harshly?
 What steps can you take to repair your relationship?